EzeOnoky/Project-Base-Learning-7/README.md

 ![7_3](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/bfa7b0f0-43b6-42e0-8194-59eaff2a3ac4)

-- I make sure I set up permission that will allow the Web servers to read, write and execute files on NFS:
+- I made sure I set up permission that will allow the Web servers to read, write and execute files on NFS:

 ```
 Change ownership of the directory